-Part three of our guide to soundproofing shows you how to soundproof a window.
+Part three of our guide to soundproofing shows you how to soundproof windows yourself.
 Find out how making your room quieter is easier and cheaper than you think.
 Here are 6 ways to soundproof a window.

 Windows are probably the weakest point in a home when it comes to sound insulation.
 They provide the thinest barrier between you and the world outside.
-When assessing your home for sources of noise pollution, then windows should always be considered.
+When assessing your home for sources of noise pollution, then windows should always be considered first.

 The easiest way to fix leaky windows is to get soundproof windows fitted.
 These don’t have to replace your existing windows and can be fitted as an extra window layer.
 However, these can cost over $1000.
 If that’s not an issue for you, then a quick Google search will solve your problem.
-If not, then read on as we have some cheaper solutions to soundproofing windows.
+If not, then read on as you can find out how to soundproof your windows cheaply.

 These are our 6 answers to fix noise coming through a window.

 Sound waves will retain most of their energy and therefore loudness if they are allowed to travel unopposed.

 By stopping air-borne sound we can dramatically reduce unwanted noise in the home.

 It’s vitally important then that we treat windows for any air gaps.
 If you live in a modern building, then this shouldn’t be as much of an issue, but it wouldn’t hurt to check anyway.

 The most effective way to do this would be to seal the window shut, but this might not be an option for some.
 There are a few different tools we can use to seal air gaps.
 Let’s take a look at them…

 This acoustic sealant is specially designed to fill up cracks and gaps.
 It’s easy to apply and dries in 48 hours.
 It’s commonly used in the building trade to help soundproof surfaces.
 It’s so effective it can hep reduce noise transmission by up to 100 times.